2014 National IP LawMeet®

 A panel discussion will immediately follow the final round of the West and East Coast Meets.
 The final round panel, the teams and the audience will discuss the transaction, the draft agreements and the team performances.

-In addition to awarding the West and East Coast Finalists awards for the two best draft agreements for the East Coast and West Coast Regional Meets will be presented at the conclusion of the panel discussion.
+In addition to the awards for the West and East Coast Finalists, awards for the two best draft agreements in each region will be presented at the conclusion of the panel discussion.
 National Championship titles will be awarded at the conclusion of the National Meet.